mehta-lab/recOrder/docs/microscope-installation-guide.md

 ```
 napari -w recOrder-napari
 ```
-should launch napari (may take 15 seconds on a fresh installation) with the recOrder plugin in "Offline" mode.
+should launch napari with the recOrder plugin (may take 15 seconds on a fresh installation).

 ## Install and configure `Micromanager`